WCFS Bible Course

 Description of Course:

-This class combines the study of a select book of the Bible with the examination of a Christian historical figure to teach students principles of identity, responsibility, and Christian character.
+This course combines the study of a select book of the Bible with the examination of a Christian historical figure to teach students principles of identity, responsibility, and Christian character.

 Each week the students will be assigned homework, including a Bible study, readings from the class book, and interactive worksheets and writing assignments.
 There will also be a final exam.